 Watch what you eat.
 Ask your doctor if any specific foods might make your HS worse.

 Exercise.
 Even if you may have pain and trouble moving, stay as active as possible.
 Exercise can slow HS down and make you feel better.
-Many people find swimming keeps them fit and also soothes their skin.

 Care for yourself.
 Keep track of what helps your HS and what seems to make it worse, and come up with a plan to manage your flare-ups.
 Follow your doctor’s instructions, and take any medicines they prescribe.